mathiasverraes/15yearsddd/manuscript/rebecca-wirfs-brock/essay.md

 # Traces, Tracks, Trails, and Paths: An Exploration of How We Approach Software Design (by Rebecca Wirfs-Brock)

+*This work is based on an essay I presented and workshopped at the PLoP (Pattern Languages of Programs) 2018 Conference held October 24-26, 2018 in Portland, Oregon, USA*

 ## Introduction
 If I were to be brutally honest about the nature of software design, I would give up on any notion of certainty.
 The more I know about software and the world it is part of, the more cautious I become about making absolute statements about either.
 Software design is full of unexpected complexities and continual surprises.
 I cannot predict which contextual details will suddenly become important.
 Small details can loom large and undo even the best design intentions.